 If you’ve been considering a career change for a while but are looking for some inspiration, then you may want to try browsing the career ideas section of our site, or reading some of the personal stories from a number of our members who have taken the leap to a new career in their 50s, 60s or beyond.

 It can be easy to see people all over the internet doing all sorts of different things and in turn, feel like you have to do the same.
-Try not to compare yourself to others because everyone will be coping with the lockdown in their own way.
+Try not to compare yourself to others because everyone will be coping with the pandemic in their own way.
 Some people may find it easier to completely block their week out with activities hour by hour, whilst others may be happier planning a few things here and there and perhaps even putting aside a whole day to snuggle into the sofa and catch up on their favourite shows.

 What motivates you may be of no interest to someone else and vice versa, so it’s crucial that you listen to your own mind and body and focus on things that will help you and make you happy.
 We all have good and bad days so if you find yourself having a bad day, then try to think of every day as a fresh start with a new blank canvas to start from and a new opportunity to find what works for you.